marshallm94/portfolio/galvanize_notes/my_notes.md

 * sig.level = 0.05 (defualt)
 * power = power
 * type = "one", "two", or "paired-samples"

-### Bonferroni Correction

-Due to the very nature of P-Values, when you are performing multiple tests, the probability that you observe a P-Value that leads to a Type I Error increases; as more tests are performed the probability of observing a "significant" test-statistic **purely due to chance** increases.

-To account for this, you need to adjust the significance level of each of the individual tests so that the overall experimental significance remains the same.

-The Bonferroni Correction is one of the ways to account for this.
-By simply dividing your overall significance level by the number hypotheses you are testing, and then only rejecting the Null hypothesis of any given test if it it passes this adjusted significance level, you retain the overall significance level of the experiment.

-Example: You want to test whether the mean death rate due to drunk-driving accidents is the same across all days of the week.
-You want an overall experimental significance level of 0.05, so you will need to divide 0.05 by the number of tests you are performing (7 choose 2 = 21, Monday vs Tuesday, Monday vs Wednesday,..., Tuesday vs Wednesday, Tuesday vs Thursday,...Saturday vs Sunday.)
-0.05/21 = 0.00238.
-So, when comparing the mean death rate of any given day against the mean death rate of any other day, if the P-Value <= 0.00238, you can reject the Null hypothesis (that the death rate across days are equal) and accept the Alternate hypothesis.

 ## Experimental Studies vs. Observational Studies